JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2024-01-16-explain_clinical_doc_generic_en.md

 This pipeline is designed to:

-    - extract all clinical/medical entities
+- extract clinical/medical entities
 - assign assertion status to the extracted entities
 - establish relations between the extracted entities

 from clinical texts.
 In this pipeline, 4 NER models, one assertion model, and one relation extraction model were used to achieve those tasks.
 Here are the NER, assertion, and relation extraction labels this pipeline can extract.